jeremylaliberty/group-project/README2.md

 Any problems you are facing? <br>  Figuring out what tasks we need to accomplish was a bit of a challenge as it felt like we are handling a lot of different moving parts for this sprint, but it all worked out in the end.

 Kennedy: <br>
-What did you do yesterday? <br> Yesterday I began to work on aspects of the visual design of the website.
+What did you do yesterday? <br> Yesterday I began to work on aspects of the visual design of the website. <br>
-What are you planning to do today? <br> Today, I am continuing work on that design.
+What are you planning to do today? <br> Today, I am continuing work on that design. <br>
-Any problems you are facing? <br> I am not facing any problems right now with the task I am working on.
+Any problems you are facing? <br> I am not facing any problems right now with the task I am working on. <br>

 Brandon: <br>
 What did you do yesterday? <br>